-- 11. Temporary Exclusion.
-Examples of behaviour that will almost certainly lead to temporary exclusion: - a.
+11. Temporary Exclusion.
+Examples of behaviour that will almost certainly lead to temporary exclusion:

+- a.
 Repeated refusal to obey the School rules. - b.
 Serious or repeated disruption of other pupils' learning. - c.
 Serious or repeated bullying (physical, verbal or cyber). - d.
+Posting of offensive material online. - e.
+Serious or repeated racial or sexual harassment. - f.
+Attacks on other pupils which result in little or no injury.

+g.
+Possession of a small amount of a banned substance or associated paraphernalia on School premises or on a School trip.

+h.
+Possession of a knife, blade or other weapon on School premises or on a School trip where it is clear that it was being carried by mistake and without intent to cause fear, injury or damage.

-Serious or repeated racial or sexual harassment. - e.
-Attacks on other pupils which result in little or no injury. - f.
-Possession of banned substances on School premises or on a School trip. - g.
-Refusal to accept staff authority or use of abusive language towards staff (including posting inappropriate or offensive materials in paper or electronic form). - h.
-Vandalism of School property. - i.
-Theft. - 12.
-Permanent Exclusion.
-Examples of behaviour that will almost certainly lead to permanent exclusion: - a.
-Repeated or persistent behaviour of the type given under temporary exclusion. - b.
+i.
+Refusal to accept staff authority or use of abusive language towards staff (including posting inappropriate or offensive materials in paper or electronic form).

+j.
+Vandalism of School property.

+k.
+Theft.

+12. Permanent Exclusion.
+Examples of behaviour that will almost certainly lead to permanent exclusion are below.
+Any behaviour that brings the School into disrepute may be seen as a contributory factor (in accordance with Paragraph 1 School Rules at Annex C): exclusion:

+a.
+Repeated or persistent behaviour of the type given under temporary exclusion.

+- b.
 Attacks on pupils resulting in injury. - c.
-Physical attacks on staff regardless of severity.
+Physical attacks on staff regardless of severity. - d.
+Serious criminal damage to School property.

-- d.
-Serious criminal damage to School property. - e.
-Possession of and/or promoting banned substances on School premises or on a School trip. - f.
-Possession of an offensive weapon or explosives on School premises or on a School trip.
+e.
+Dealing, clear intent to deal any banned substance, or possession of a large amount of such a banned substance.

+f.
+Possession of an offensive weapon, including a knife, blade or other weapon with malicious intent, or explosives.

+g.
+Posting of offensive material online with a clear malicious intent.